gjanco/mezmo-dd-marketplace/rapdev_backup/README.md

 If you'd like to delete the backups that were created locally (even when storing to cloud), leave the default `delete_local_backups` set to `true`, otherwise set it to `false`.
 If `backup_storage_platform` is set to `LOCAL`, this variable will be ignored.
 Please be aware that this can eventually use up all available space on your machine(s) if you don't perform a periodic manual clean up when required (resource usage is based on your run interval).
+To send API requests through a custom intake server, set `dd_url` equal to the root URL of the custom domain in the `conf.yaml` file.

 Once all of your configurations are set up correctly, [restart the Agent][1].